 I’ve had the luxury (or misfortune depending on one’s mindset) of having spent most of my working life in either food or retail.
 In fact, my main source of income for most of that time was a specialty retail store that sold mainly cabinetry.
 There is an adage in business, “THE CUSTOMER IS ALWAYS RIGHT”.
 Well, I hate to tell everyone.
 This is bullshit.
 It’s such bullshit that the exact opposite is usually the case.
-Most customers have no idea what they’re talking about, and you’re probably one of them.
+Most customers have no idea what they’re talking about.
 I can tell so many stories about customers who were absolute assholes and talked down to me.
 Hell, some even cussed me out.
 Those are my favorite.
-Contrary to what your business professor probably told you, the absolute WORST thing you can do is always behave as though the customer is right.
+Contrary to what your business professor probably told you, the absolute WORST thing you can do is always behave as though the customer is always right.
 Why?
 The first reason is that by bowing down to a customer whether they’re right or wrong sets a dangerous precedent for the remainder of the relationship.

 Now, an example of a time a customer was dead wrong.
 I’ll do my best to give the condensed version, but this whole story spans about a year and a half.
 Yes, you read that correctly.
 We had a customer whose real name I can’t give you for obvious reasons.
 So we’ll call him Captain Dipshit McFuckface.
 This gentleman bought a kitchen off of us while we were set up at a trade show.
 Keep in mind, I’ve sold these exact cabinets for about 15 years at this point.
 I know them inside and out.
 Certainly better than any customer would know.
 However, McFuckface was an engineer and therefore knew everything.